WWE Rumors: Kevin Owens Punished For ‘Raw’s’ Disappointing Attendance

 Kevin Owens will fight Chris Jericho at WrestleMania.
 The question is whether or not Owens will look strong heading into the match.
 The only way that can happen is for the match with Bill Goldberg to work well in Kevin Owens favor.

-Forbes pointed out that the idea is for Bill Goldberg vs. Brock Lesnar to be for the Universal Championship.
+Forbes points out that the idea is for Bill Goldberg vs. Brock Lesnar to be for the Universal Championship.
 That would add a prize to the already anticipated match.
 However, with house show attendance low, would the WWE want their biggest title on someone who will never wrestle at a house show, or on Monday Night Raw for that matter?

 RELATED WWE REPORTS BY THE INQUISITR